A01705840/Paradigm-1955C/README.md

 As the problem, was not data heavy, I decided the best program would be OpenMP

 ## Citation
+CodeForces.
+(2001).
+Problem - 1955C - Codeforces Inhabitant of the Deep Sea.
+Codeforces.
+Retrieved 23 May.
+2024, from https://codeforces.com/problemset/problem/1955/C.

 Pankratius, V. (2011).
 Fundamentals of Multicore Software Development (1st ed.).
 CRC Press.
 Retrieved 23 May.
 2024, from https://doi.org/https://0-search.ebscohost.com.biblioteca-ils.tec.mx/login.aspx?direct=true.